Bored Panda works better on our iPhone app

 The 2023 Stress in America survey shows that 67% of adults ages 18 to 34 feel like stress makes it difficult for them to focus, 58% describe their daily stress as “completely overwhelming,” and nearly half report that most days their stress is so bad they’re unable to function.

-A recent story on the subreddit ‘Malicious Compliance‘ acts as a vivid illustration of these grim numbers.
+A recent story on the subreddit ‘Malicious Compliance‘ shows how these grim numbers look on a personal level.
 Shared by a worker who goes on the platform by the nickname 0x1337D00D, it describes what happens to the whole company when a manager is hell-bent on getting the most out of their employees, no matter the cost.

 RELATED: